drewbarontini/tmcss-book/source/intro.md

 What do I do?
 -------------

 I'm a front-end developer at Code School.
 We have our offices right over in Orlando.
+Being in Orlando, we get to have fun company events, like:

+- Trips to the Epcot Food & Wine Festival each year, where we get to eat and drink the day away
+- Playing WhirlyBall
+- And occasionally attending Orlando Magic basketball games

 What is Code School?
 --------------------